oandresrincon/lab-agile-planning/README.md

 # lab-agile-planning

-This repo contain a lab for agile planning
+This repo contain a lab for agile planning for the IBM specialization.